Maeshowe – part two

 Because we have no dating evidence for Maeshowe, how its suggested predecessor fits into the timeline of Neolithic Orkney remains unknown.
 But as we will see below, the construction of a Maeshowe-type cairn on top of earlier buildings has been encountered elsewhere.

-How the standing stone related to the Maeshowe-type cairn is not clear.
+How the standing stone related to the Maeshowe-type cairn at Howe is not clear.

 Were the megaliths incorporated into Maeshowe once part of this ring of stones?
 Until proof is found – which is unlikely given Maeshowe’s protected status – the existence of an earlier stone circle must remain hypothetical.